namekal/Linux-Active-Directory-join-script/README.md

 <p>built in failcheck</p>

 <H4>What is the setup then?</H4>
-computer objct = HOSTNAME .
+computer object = `$HOSTNAME`
-sudo group = HOSTNAMEsudoers = ADgroup
+sudo group = `${HOSTNAME}sudoers` = ADgroup

-update: Added flag options no minimize the menu and add logging: see sudo sh ADconnection.sh --help
+update: Added flag options to minimize the menu and add logging: see `sudo sh ADconnection.sh --help`
-Usage: sh ADconnection.sh [--help] [-d (ubuntu debug mode)]
+Usage: `sh ADconnection.sh` [--help] [-d (ubuntu debug mode)]
                           [-j admin domain (Simple direct join)
                           [-l (script output to log file)]
                           [-s (Discover domain)]

-Usage of the script: sudo sh ADconnection.sh or sudo ./ADconnection.sh for ./ADconnection.sh do a sudo chmod +x ADconnection.sh first.
+Usage of the script: `sudo sh ADconnection.sh` or `sudo ./ADconnection.sh` (For `./ADconnection.sh` do a `sudo chmod +x ADconnection.sh` first.)

-Complete steps
+Complete steps:

-1. remember to set a hostname on the client or server, the AD will set computer object itself named after the hostname of the machine = "linuxcomputer" as example
+1. Remember to set a hostname on the client or server, the AD will set computer object itself named after the hostname of the machine = "linuxcomputer" as example

-2. At this point you have 2 options. you already have a Group i AD example:"ADMINS" here you have your users with sudo rights. then you need to edit /etc/sudoers.d/sudoers and add   %ADMINS ALL(ALL:ALL) ALL if you want to give this group sudo rights.
+2. At this point you have 2 options: You already have a Group in AD example:"ADMINS" here you have your users with sudo rights. then you need to edit /etc/sudoers.d/sudoers and add   %ADMINS ALL(ALL:ALL) ALL if you want to give this group sudo rights.
 In this script there is a magic word added for groups in AD and it is sudoers, it always adds sudoers after hostname, like linuxcomputersudoers administratoator will always be added as a backdoor for sysadmins.

-and also /etc/ssh/login.allow if you have selected this option for security.
+2. 1. and also /etc/ssh/login.allow if you have selected this option for security.

+2. 2.
 Or if you want to manage sudo users by a new group then create a group name LINUXCOMPUTERsudoers and LINUXCOMPUTER as hostname, they are not related, but Computer object in AD will be created and named after hostname and naming the ADgroup simmilar makes search easier in the future, therefore the script by defaut will add "LINUXCOMPUTERsudoers" as default in sudoers.d/sudoers, in this step you don't need to edit files, the script will allow you to choose if you want users to be sudoers or not and if yes the script will autogenerate "LINUXCOMPUTERsudoers" in sudoers
-.

 3. set hostname on you computer to "linuxcomputer" (hostname and hosts files) and reboot ( in/etc/hosts it should look like 127.0.1.1       LINUXCOMPUTER01       LINUXCOMPUTER01.domain.com also in resolv.conf you should have search domain.com)